renzynx/bliss/README.md

 </details>

 <details>

+### Manual

 <summary>Expand for manual installation steps</summary>
 <br>
-1. You need to have NodeJS 16 or higher installed.
+- You need to have NodeJS 16 or higher installed.
-2. Clone this repo git clone -b dev --recursive https://github.com/renzynx/bliss.git && cd bliss
+- Clone this repo git clone -b dev --recursive https://github.com/renzynx/bliss.git && cd bliss
-3. Run `yarn install` or `npm install`.
+- Run `yarn install` or `npm install`.
-4. Fill out the credentials by coping the `.env.example` to `.env`.
+- Fill out the credentials by coping the `.env.example` to `.env`.
-5. Run `yarn build:all` or `npm run build:all`.
+- Run `yarn build:all` or `npm run build:all`.
-6. Migrate the database with `yarn prisma migrate deploy` or `yarn prisma db push` if you having some problem.
+- Migrate the database with `yarn prisma migrate deploy` or `yarn prisma db push` if you having some problem.
-7. Run `yarn start:all` or `npm run start:all` to start Bliss.
+- Run `yarn start:all` or `npm run start:all` to start Bliss.
 </details>

 ## Nginx SSL Setup